helpscout/colorway/README.md

 ## Usage

-Run the `colorway` command with the module you wish to sync, example:
+Run the `colorway` command with the manifest you wish to sync, example:

 ```
-colorway --module=hsds-react
+colorway --manifest=hsds-react
 ```

 For a more automated/magical feed, we recommend you add this as a `prestart` or `prebuild` command in your `package.json`: